 We also recently registered with NYS Department of Health as an Opioid Overdose Prevention Program.
 This will allow distribution of Naloxone kits to patients, employees and the community.
 The kits will be available in the Crouse ED, at our 410 South Crouse Ave. outpatient site and at our Commonwealth Place inpatient location on East Molloy Rd.

 While increased focus has been placed on individuals with Opioid Use Disorders, the comprehensive services at Crouse also provide treatment to individuals with a wide range of substance use disorders, including alcohol; crack/cocaine; marijuana; methamphetamine; benzodiazepine and other substances.

 Crouse Health remains committed to combating this opioid crisis head-on.
 We have been at the forefront of dealing with the multitude of community and regional drug-related epidemics over the decades, and we have never been more determined to dedicate our resources, expertise, time and leadership to ensure that our community overcomes this devastating public health crisis.

-Tolani Ajagbe, MD is the Chief of Psychiatry and Medical Director of Crouse Health's Substance Use Disorder Treatment Services.
+Tolani Ajagbe, MD is the Chief of Psychiatry and Medical Director of Crouse Health's Addiction Treatment Services.